BeLuckyDaf/snakes-game-tutorial/README.md

 ### Clone the repository

-Clone the repo using Git: `git clone git@github.com:ljonata/snakes_game.git`
+Clone the repo using Git: `git clone git@github.com:BeLuckyDaf/snakes-game-tutorial.git`

-Now checkout to the tutorial branch: `git checkout tutorial`

 ### Open the project